Landon Johnson: Cincinnati Bengals

-After being drafted in the third round of the 2004 NFL Draft, Johnson contributed immediately with 11 starts at linebacker while playing in all 16 games.
+After being drafted 96th overall in the third round of the 2004 NFL draft, Johnson contributed immediately with 11 starts at linebacker while playing in all 16 games.
 He ended the season as the team's leader with 133 tackles, 92 of which came in the last seven games (over 13 per game).
 He became the third Bengals rookie to earn the tackling title, joining Takeo Spikes and James Francis.
 He also had six pass deflections, two sacks, a forced fumble and fumble recovery, and nine special teams tackles.
 His pass break-ups total was tied for the team-high for linebackers.
 On November 21, against the Pittsburgh Steelers, Johnson totaled 20 tackles, which was the most in the season for a player and the most for a player in the Marvin Lewis-era of coaching in Cincinnati.

 In his sophomore season in the league, 2005, Johnson totaled 87 total tackles on the season while playing all games on the year.
-Against the Baltimore Ravens, Johnson recorded five tackles and forced a fumble on tight end Todd Heap, which led to a Bengals' touchdown to put the team up 14-3 in the second quarter.
+Against the Baltimore Ravens, Johnson recorded five tackles and forced a fumble on tight end Todd Heap, which led to a Bengals' touchdown to put the team up 14–3 in the second quarter.
 In a December victory over the Pittsburgh Steelers, Johnson totaled 11 tackles and forced another fumble.
 In a December 24 contest with the Buffalo Bills, Johnson set a team-high for the season with 14 tackles.

 In 2006, Johnson totaled 113 tackles on the year and also recorded his first career interception.
 He began the season with 8 tackles in the season opener against the Kansas City Chiefs.
 The next game, he totaled five tackles and a fourth quarter interception against the Cleveland Browns, which was his first career interception ever.
 The following game, Johnson totaled a team-high 12 tackles against the Pittsburgh Steelers.
 He then had eight tackles in consecutive games: New England and Tampa Bay.
 He then led the team with 11 tackles against the Baltimore Ravens, followed by a team-high 8 tackles and a forced fumble on Lorenzo Neal against the San Diego Chargers.
 He then finished up against the New Orleans Saints with 14 tackles, a career-high.
 In the following shutout against the Browns, Johnson recorded five tackles and a sack that also resulted in a fumble.
 In the next game against the Ravens, Johnson recorded a team-high 13 tackles.
 In the December contest against the Indianapolis Colts, Johnson recorded 10 tackles, which was his fifth double-digit tackle game of the season.
 On the December 31 game against the Steelers, Johnson recorded six tackles and a pass deflection, and also forced a Willie Parker fumble on the one yard-line to stop the Steelers' score in the fourth quarter.